joelclaudius/aws-infrastructure-terraform/README.md

 2. Customize the `specifications.tfvars` file to define your EC2 instance specifications.

-3. Run `terraform init` to initialize the Terraform environment.
+3. Run `terraform init` to initialize the Terraform environment..

 4. Run `terraform apply -var-file=specifications.tfvars` to create the EC2 instance and associated resources.